 2024/03/25 19:27:41 web server started at localhost:8081.

-Make sure that VictoriaMetrics and VictoriaLogs are available locally at their default ports:
+Make sure that VictoriaMetrics and VictoriaLogs are available locally at their default ports.
+In a separate terminal, port forward the VictoriaMetrics and VictoriaLogs services:

 # port-forward victoriametrics to ingest metrics